alan-turing-institute/e4Future-opendata/data_acn/README.md

 To install the packages for the notebook, run `pip install -r requirements.txt`

 The notebooks use the [API client](https://github.com/zach401/acnportal).
-The notebooks assume that the required parts of the API client repository (probably only the folder `acnportal`, but I need to double check) are copied into the folder `acn_client`.
+The notebooks assume that the required parts of the API client repository (the folder `acnportal`) are copied into the folder `acn_client`.
 Note that this directory was added to `.gitignore`.
 From the directory `acn_client`, run `pip install .` (as described in the README.md of the client repo) to install the required modules for the API client.

 After that, running `jupyter notebook` will open up the notebook interface in your web browser.
 The API client also needs an API token to access the data.
 To obtain a token, [register on the webpage] (https://ev.caltech.edu/dataset).
 The token is stored in the file `acn_api_token.txt`, which can be found in the `secrets` folder.